gupta-atharva/Explore-sphere/README.md

 - Cosine Similarity: To recommend the top 3 places, ExploreSphere employs cosine similarity to find the best-suited destinations based on user input for travel time, budget, and description.

+- Link to our hosted flask app: https://atharvagupta.pythonanywhere.com/

 Happy exploring!